ebennequin/FewShotVision/README.md

 # Few Shot Learning
 This code was used for research in Few-Shot Image Classification and Few-Shot Object Detections.
+The resulting paper is available [here](https://arxiv.org/abs/1909.13579).
 These two tasks constitute the two parts of the repository.
 It contains:

 - An end to end implementation of several meta-learning algorithms for Few-Shot Image Classification, including: